peterrod54/Utilities/README.md

 ## What's Next

 While the **_LogSpear_** utility is not (_in and of itself_) the log management solution alluded to earlier, it is nevertheless at the core of its foundation.
-If you're interested in deploying an _enterprise-wide, cost-effective_ log management solution, please request an in-depth discussion and demo: [Click here](mailto:peter@variacom.com)
+If you're interested in deploying an _enterprise-wide, cost-effective_ log management solution, please contact us and we'll provide you a demo: [Click here](mailto:peter@variacom.com)